Updated: Oct 12

 If there is one thing that the Covid-19 pandemic has taught us, is that we are all in this together!
 Whilst being trapped, isolated in our homes, somehow the very act of having to stay apart brought us all together.
 Humankind became united towards a common goal.
-Back at the beginning of 2020, it all seemed so hopeless, so insumoutnatable, but against all the odds, by working together, humaity rose up against Covid-19.
-If we can bring the same spirit, the same unity, to our fight for a more sustainable future, there is no telling what wonders we might achieve!
+Back at the beginning of 2020, it all seemed so hopeless, so insurmountable, but against all the odds, by working together, humanity rose up against Covid-19.
+If we can bring the same spirit, the same unity, to our fight for a more sustainable future, there is no telling what we might achieve!

-To learn more about ocean deoxygenation, you can check out How low Can You O?
+To learn more about ocean deoxygenation, you can check out How Low Can You O?

 Coll M (2020).
 Environmental effects of the COVID-19 pandemic from a (marine) ecological perspective.
 Ethics in Science and Environmental Politics, 20, 41–55.
 Access online.

 Penketh L, Schleimer A, Labaja J, Snow S, Ponzo A & Araujo G (2020).
 Scarring patterns of whale sharks, Rhincodon typus, at a provisioning site in the Philippines.
 Aquatic Conservation Marine and Freshwater Ecosystems, 31:1, 1-13.
+Access online.